Noticing the Small Shifts: The Path to Nervous System Healing When Engaging in Trauma Therapy.

 These signs are indicators of progress in your trauma therapy journey.
 The nervous system doesn’t change overnight, and healing is rarely linear.
 It’s normal and expected to have moments throughout the day when you experience some flavor of sympathetic activation—whether it’s a jolt of anxiety, a racing heart, or the urge to flee.
 What changes over time is the frequency, intensity, and duration of these moments.

-Noticing the small shifts is a reminder that autonomic change is happening.
+By helping your teen track, acknowledge, and value the small changes, you’re strengthening both their nervous system and your supportive relationship.
+The big milestones will come—but sometimes what really changes the trajectory is what happens between.reminder that autonomic change is happening.
 Each moment of increased regulation, no matter how brief, is a step toward greater stability in your trauma therapy progress.
 These changes are like cobblestones leading to a larger transformation.
 When we acknowledge and celebrate them, we reinforce the progress we’ve made and deepen our capacity for resilience.

 So, take a breath.
 Notice the little changes.
 Honor them.
 They are the foundation of healing.